Standard Conditions of Warehousing Services

 - Charges shall be as agreed via the Platform and are payable without deduction prior to release of Goods or according to the credit terms displayed in the Platform interface.

 - Interest on overdue amounts shall accrue from the day following the due date until full payment is received.
 Contractual interest shall be calculated daily at a rate of 24% per annum (2% per month).
-Where such contractual interest fails to apply over any legislative restriction applicable at the place of the provision of services under these Service Terms, the parties agree that an interest in the amount of 8% over the Bank of England base rate, or at the statutory rate applicable under the Late Payment of Commercial Debts (Interest) Act 1998, whichever is higher, shall apply in substitute and that interest calculated at the substitute rate shall compound monthly and be payable on demand.
+Where the contractual interest rate above exceeds any rate permitted by mandatory law applicable at the place where the Provider Services are performed, the parties agree that an interest in the amount of 8% over the Bank of England base rate, or at the statutory rate applicable under the Late Payment of Commercial Debts (Interest) Act 1998, whichever is higher, shall apply in substitute and that interest calculated at the substitute rate shall compound monthly and be payable on demand.

 - The Service Recipient acknowledges and agrees that, to the extent permitted by law, it shall grant and shall be deemed to have granted a contractual lien to the relevant Provider over any Goods stored by the Provider on the Service Recipient's behalf, as continuing security for the full payment of any and all amounts due or payable by the Service Recipient in respect of the warehousing services.
 The Provider shall be entitled to retain possession of the Goods until all outstanding sums are fully settled.